Tram-One/tram-deco/README.md

 <dt><code>td-definitions</code></dt>
 <dd>

-Attribute to be used on the <code>template</code> surrounding your component definitions.
+Attribute to be used on the `<template>` surrounding your component definitions.
 You can have multiple templates, or just a single one for all of your definitions.
-These need to be on the page before Tram-Deco is loaded.
+These template tags will be picked up automatically with `TramDeco.watch()`.

 </dd>
 </dl>